Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 You can find them at /htdocs/customfields/langs/code_CODE/customfields.lang or customfields-user.lang

-===== HOW TO CREATE COMPLEX CONSTRAINED CUSTOM FIELDS =====

-What is nice with CustomFields is that it mainly relies on the SGBD to do all the work.
-This means that you can edit the database by yourself, and use any SQL statement to deepen the complexity of your setup until it ultimately fits your needs.
-To fully manage the database, you have the following choices:
-- Either use the included "Custom SQL" field to issue your own statements.
-It's not very versatile, but it enables you to add some quick constraints (CHECK) or triggers (TRIGGER) without having to directly access to the SGBD.
-- With your favourite SGBD manager (eg: phpMyAdmin for MySQL), you can directly edit the customfields tables (appended by _customfields) and the new fields you create will still be automatically managed by CustomFields afterwards.
-Just remember to leave untouched the first two columns (rowid and fk_someid).
-You can edit all the rest: add fields, add domain constraints, add triggers, add views, add foreign keys, etc..

 ===== HOW TO SET/TRANSLATE A LABEL FOR MY OWN CUSTOM FIELD =====

 User defined custom fields can easily be labeled or translated using the provided lang file.